MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

    - Contents: Itineraries provide the ordered sequence of links that a bus must travel between stops for every route variant (shape_id in GTFS).
 The itineraries' segments corresponds with the relevant trip's stop sequence as follows:
       - The first link in the fist segment corresponds to the first stop.
       - The last link in the first segment corresponds to the second stop.
-      - The last link of the segment number (n-1) corresponds with the nth stop.
+      - The last link of the segment number (n-1) corresponds with the n<sup>th</sup> stop.
-   - Schema: Table below shows the required attributes in the raw itinerary:
+   - Schema: Table below shows the required attributes in the raw itinerary and the datatypes of each column based on pandas dtypes:

       | Attribute       | Data Type  | Description                                                                                                                                                |
       |-----------------|------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|